AbooMinister25/blog/blog/content/search.md

 template = "search.html.tera"
 ---

-Hi, I'm Rayyan Cyclegar.
+Hi, I'm Rayyan Cyclegar, current high schooler and programming enthusiast.

 Over here, I'll occasionally write about tech, and sometimes about non-tech.

 You can find me and my projects over on my [GitHub](https://github.com/AbooMinister25).